outcoke/outcoke.hub/README.md

 Level 6, Level 7 executors.

-# qna 💬: when will outcoke.hub will be released?
+# qna 💬: outcoke.hub V0.0 (hasn't been released yet..)
 Q: when will you released it?

 A: i'm planning to released V1.0 on 5/10/2022 | 5/30/2022 (aka next month.)